ClaudioViti/lookbook/README.md

   python.exe manage.py migrate

+NOTE2: if something goes on during migrate, you can try deleting last migration file placed in shoes/migrations/
-NOTE: an edit to templates (.html) doesn't need to run the commands upon.
+NOTE2: an edit to templates (.html) doesn't need to run the commands upon.